STFleming/EmSys_Lab1/README.md

 This lab aims to familiarise you with:
 * The Arduino IDE and it's overheads
 * Capturing waveforms from the logic analyser in PulseView
-* timing issues in embedded systems
+* Timing issues in embedded systems
 * WebSockets and communications between embedded devices